wordware-ai/magnitude-fork/README.md

   <hr style="height: 1px; border: none; background-color: #e1e4e8; margin: 24px 0;">
 </div>

-End-to-end testing framework powered by visual AI agents that see your interface and adapt to any changes in it.
+🤖 **Magnitude**: End-to-end testing framework powered by visual AI agents that see your interface and adapt to any changes in it.

-Available as a [hosted service](#how-to-run-your-first-test) or you can [self-host](#self-hosting) since we're open source!
+It's available as a [hosted service](#how-to-run-your-first-test) or you can [self-host](#self-hosting) since we're open source!

-## How it works
+## How it Works
 - ✍️ Build test cases easily with natural language
 - 🧠 Strong reasoning agent to plan and adjust tests
 - 👁️ Fast visual agent to reliably execute runs